About the Growing and Developing Health Relationships website

 2. World Health Organization.
 Promoting Health Through Schools – The World Health Organization’s Global School Health Initiative.
 Geneva, 1996.

 GDHR is funded and developed by the Sexual Health and Blood-borne Virus Program (SHBBVP) of the WA Department of Health.
-The mission of the SHBBVP is to coordinate the prevention and control of sexually transmitted infections (STIs), human immunodeficiency virus and blood borne viruses in WA.
+GDHR, and the extended suite of SHBBVP resources, form part of the comprehensive approach the SHBBVP takes in the state-wide coordination of the prevention and control of sexually transmissible infections and blood-borne viruses in WA.